Montgomery, AL

 Above-normal building activity with healthy demand.
 Balanced expansion — the market is absorbing new supply without stress.

-Montgomery's 3 counties show moderate divergence — Montgomery County carries the most risk (Elevated) while Elmore County anchors the lower end.
+Montgomery's 3 counties show moderate divergence — Autauga County carries the most risk (Elevated) while Elmore County anchors the lower end.

 Montgomery, AL shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Montgomery County contributes the most structural risk (Elevated, driven by affordability), while Elmore County anchors the lower end (Below Average).
+Autauga County contributes the most structural risk (Elevated, driven by price momentum), while Elmore County anchors the lower end (Low Risk).

 | County | Score ▼ |